TingfengLuo/TingfengLuo.github.io/_pages/about.md

 Some topics I'm currently following:
   * Fine-grained information retrieval for scientific literature
-  * Language Augmentation in cross-domain communication
+  * Language augmentation in cross-domain communication
   * Generative model for drug candidates conditioned on ADMET and synthetical accessibility